 Gallery (click to view)

 Jazz Green studied fine art at Farnham and printmaking at the Royal College of Art in London.
 While studying at the RCA she was awarded an Erasmus scholarship to study for a term at Athens School of Fine Arts.
-Four months in Athens and travelling around Greece to some of its small islands was a notable influence in the development of her art.
-Graduating from the RCA she was then selected for the ‘New Contemporaries’, a national touring show culminating at the Institute for Contemporary Art (ICA) in London.
-She later moved from London to settle in rural Suffolk.
+Four months spent in Athens and travelling around Greece to some of its small islands was an influence in the development of her art.
+After graduating from the RCA she was selected for the ‘New Contemporaries’.
+She later moved from London to live in rural Suffolk.

 Jazz Green is also a member of The Suffolk Group.

 2019 The Suffolk Group, Peter Pears Gallery, Aldeburgh, UK

 2018 Walberswick weekends, May 2016 to August 2018, UK

 2016 100 Square Feet, Halesworth Gallery

 2012 Feeling the Pressure, Rhyl Arts Centre, Wales, UK